-Plus500 was founded in 2008 and is based in Sydney, Australia.
+Plus500 was founded in 2008 and has subsidiaries in Australia, UK, Singapore and Cyprus.
 In addition, the CFD provider maintains a high reputation within trading communities, being licensed under the FCA, ASIC, and CySEC.

 Is Plus500 Available In Australia?

-Yes, Plus500 is available in Australia – check their homepage here
+Yes, Plus500 is available in Australia – check their homepage here.
+(CFD Service.
+Your capital is at risk)

 Plus500 is now one of the most lucrative CFD providers in the island continent.
 Much of it is down to its trading platform which is immensely powerful and easy to use.

 You can pick from two types of accounts, a live account and a demo account.
 The demo account is available at no cost at all and will give traders much-needed insight and experience in executing trades with Plus500.

-Meanwhile, you will need to make a minimum initial deposit of AU100 to get started with a live account.
+Meanwhile, you will need to make a minimum initial deposit of $100 to get started with a live account.

 Plus500 offers leverage up to 1:300.
 If you are interested in this CFD provider, here is a Plus500 review.

 You can fund your live account using payment methods like credit cards, bank wire transfer, PayPal, or Skrill.

 The design and layout of this CFD provider is highly intuitive and user-friendly and feature some of the most comprehensive technical analysis software of any CFD provider.

 One can refer multiple markets on the same screen and access quotes of trading assets in real time.